seven5/seven5.github.io/tutorial.md

 The first parameter given to both of these methods is the portion of the URL space that this resource occupies.
 This should be singular and lower case;
 omitting underscores is also preferred.
-The second parameter is the resource's implementation type, and then there are five separate (thus the "separate" in "ResourceSeparate") methods that provide the implementation of the REST methods index, find, post, put, and delete.
+The second parameter is the resource's wire type, and then there are five separate (thus the "separate" in "ResourceSeparate") methods that provide the implementation of the REST methods index, find, post, put, and delete respectively.
 Each of these has a unique method signature except put and delete which are the same.

 The use of the